-Keyword research is the process of identifying which terms or phrases your target audience use to search for your goods, services or content in search engines and how frequently these terms or phrases are used.
-This user behaviour analysis helps you identify which keywords to target and evaluate if your content is satisfying the searcher’s intent.
+Keyword research is the process of identifying which words or phrases your target audience is using to search for your goods, services, or content in Google.
+It allows you to determine which are the best phrases or terms to use across your website to reach your target audience and identify which terms your competitors are using.
+This enables you to identify which keywords to target and evaluate if your content is satisfying the searcher’s intent.

 - Are there other similar or related products you could be targeting?

-- Should your filtered pages be optimized and indexable?
+- Should your filtered pages be optimised and indexable?

 - Are your consumers researching your product?

 - Do they need additional information to buy?